vietle94/Treeseg-directories-script/README.md

 - Type 0 to copy and make treeseg directories hierarchy from .rxp files in registered scan directory or

-- Type 1 to rename .DAT files:\n'
+- Type 1 to rename .DAT files:'

 ## Recommended workflow